aestevaomoraes/aestevaomoraes/README.md

 # 👋 Hello, I'm Antonio Estevão Moraes

-🎯 Data & Operations Analyst | Telecom | Machine Learning
+🎯 Telecom Operations Specialist | Data & Analytics | AI & Automation

 📍 Brazil

 ---

 ## 🚀 About Me

-Data & Operations professional with experience in the telecom industry, focused on improving operational efficiency through data analysis, automation, and process optimization.
+Telecom Operations Specialist with strong experience in data analysis, automation, and process optimization, focused on improving operational efficiency through data analysis, automation, and process optimization.

 I work at the intersection of operations and analytics, supporting decision-making with data-driven insights and performance monitoring.

+## 💼 Professional Background

+- 25+ years of experience in telecom operations
+- Experience in operational management and performance monitoring
+- Strong background in SLA, backlog control, and service operations
+- Experience leading and supporting operational and data-driven projects

 💡 I focus on:
 - Improving operational performance (SLA, backlog, MTTR)
 - Automating processes and reducing manual workload